Updating Choices in Scoped Applications

 Knowing how choices work within an update of a scoped app is important as the install process can take a long time if working with a choice set that is large with a large number of updates.
 Take for example a choice set that has 500+ choices and then a user decides to add 600 new choices.
 On update of the scoped app in the localhost logs we would see 600 updates which then loads the entire choice, which is current choices +1 (new choice that was added).
 From a logical point of view in knowing how choices work, we should only care about the latest update as this would include every new change added up to the point of the latest change.
 There has been a bug filed for this behavior which is still under review and the fix most likely will be available in a new release, which means any current version now would exhibit this behavior.

-If the choice set that a user is working with is small and the number of updates is small updates via scoped app can be used, however if we are dealing with a very large choice set and have a large number of updates, it is best to create a local update set within the scoped app and then capture the changes and utilize the update set method to move over changes as needed.
+The following recommendations are only intended for users who are affected by PRB1240837, which causes long app install times when large numbers of choices are present in a scoped app.
+If the choice set that a user is working with is small and the number of updates is small updates via the app repo can be used.
+However, due to the aforementioned PRB, if we are dealing with a very large choice set and have a large number of updates, it is best to create a local update set within the scoped app and then capture the changes and utilize the update set method to move over changes as needed.